-I. Intellectual and Scholarly Growth:
+I. Intellectual and Scholarly Growth

 All first-year TCNJ students take a seminar introducing them to serious scholarship and the life of the mind.
 FSP/First Seminar enables them to demonstrate fundamental dispositions and abilities to engage in academic inquiry.
 Course sections are based on themes selected by each professor, designed to be intellectually stimulating and inclusive of students across all programs.
 Professors serve as mentors, assisting students in thinking about college and life.
-A student's First Seminar cannot fulfill major requirements, although it may satisfy a broad sectors of human inquiry requirement (see below).
+A student's First Seminar cannot fulfill major requirements.

-A student's ability to demonstrate a well-developed, confident identity as a good writer is accomplished through completion of: WRI 102/Academic Writing; FSP; a second or third year writing intensive course in the major or liberal learning; and a capstone or other fourth year writing intensive course in the major.
+A student's ability to demonstrate a well-developed, confident identity as a good writer is accomplished through completion of: WRI 102/Academic Writing; FSP; a second- or third-year writing intensive course or writing-enhanced curriculum in the major or Liberal Learning; and a capstone or other fourth year writing intensive course in the major.
 However, students may be exempted from WRI 102 if they have earned scores of 580 and above on both the SAT Critical Reading test and on the SAT Mathematics test, through Advanced Placement tests, or through the College's placement process.
+Details for these criteria are available in the section of this Bulletin titled "Writing Program."